 Listing with Facebook: The pros

 - The stats are on your side with Facebook.
 There are many statistics that show Facebook is popular in New Zealand.
 A 2017 study conducted by social media marketing company Mosh found that Facebook is the second most popular online destination for Kiwis after Google Search.
 Mosh also found that New Zealanders spend an average of 10 hours and 43 minutes per month on Facebook with 2.7 million visiting Facebook each month.

 - You can list for free.
 Unlike Trade Me, Facebook does not charge listing fees.
-Although this is a major bonus of the marketplace in comparison to its competitors, it also means the services and assistance that you are usually provided with are absent.
+Although this is a major bonus of the marketplace in comparison to its competitors, it also means the services and assistance that you are usually provided with are not included.